 SCX10’s tires should also be noted.
 Their S30 compound tires provide decent performance even in the toughest of terrains.
 But they aren’t as powerful as the ones Wraith has.

 Will SCX10’s tires fit on Wraith?

-Answer: No it won’t.
+No, it won’t.
 The steering axle on the SCX10 is smaller than that on the Wraith.
 Furthermore, the arms are smaller.
 Larger tires cannot be accommodated.
 Tires are specifically made for each RC.

 Both of these RCs use very powerful motors.
 Wraith comes with a brushed T20 motor while SCX10 uses a 35T brushed motor.
 Additionally, both of their motors can be upgraded to brushless.

 Why is my SCX10 running slower all of a sudden?

 The first thing you should look at is the battery.
 Check to see if it has run out of juice.
 If your battery has failed, you may need to replace it.
 There could be issues with your engine as well.

 We hope our comprehensive guide made your mind a little less hazy.
 Don’t stress yourself out deciding which RC to buy.